 If you have an institutional IB account, you can create a separate base currency for each sub-account.

 We currently provide minute-level bar data of all US stocks from January 2002 through the previous trading day for backtesting.
 The previous day's data is uploaded every night.

 Minute-level bar data consists of the high, low, open, close, and volume for each minute that a stock is traded.

 The data includes all companies that were traded, including companies that have subsequently gone out of business.
 This is very important in order to avoid survivor bias.
 Without this complete data set, your algorithms would be be blind to the possibility of bankruptcy and the resulting losses.

 For paper trading and real-money trading, we get a realtime feed of trades from Nanex's NxCore product.
 Those trades are bundled into one-minute bars and fed to the trading algorithms.
 Paper trading data is provided on a 15-minute delay.
 Real-money trading is processed without delay.

-At this time, no. The only data we have is US stocks.
+At this time, no. The only data we have is US stocks and ETFs.